Wei-1/Legit/README.md

 An evaluation value can be defined right after the evaluation sign `?`.

-When the default value of the input variables is not set, setting evaluation value will throw an error.
+When the default value of the input Variables is not set, setting evaluation value will throw an error.

-When the default values of the input variables can NOT result in the evaluation value after all the operations, the compiler will throw an error as well.
+When the default values of the input Variables can NOT result in the evaluation value after all the operations, the compiler will throw an error as well.

 The evaluation value can be either a Number, a String or a Vector.